devmount/SongDrive/src/docs/docs.en.md

 ## Introduction

-SongDrive is a tool for musicians, that perform songs on a regular basis.
-It was created to provide a self-maintainable song database with a clean presentation of songs for different use cases, i.e.:
+SongDrive is a tool for musicians performing songs on a regular basis.
+It was created to build a self-maintainable song database with a clean presentation of songs for different use cases, e.g.:

-- quick search for a song to play spontaneously
+- quickly searching for songs to play spontaneously
-- transpose a song and export the song as PDF
+- transposing songs and export songsheets as PDF
-- create setlists with minimal effort based on song tuning and tags
+- creating setlists with minimal effort and provide custom tuning for songs
-- navigate through the songs of a setlist for the artist as well as for the audience
+- presenting setlists in different modes for the artist as well as for the audience

 ### Features

 SongDrive ships with a lot of features supporting artists in preparation of or during a gig:

-- create, edit and delete songs
+- create, edit and delete songs and setlists
-- viewport optimized fullscreen view for a single song
+- viewport optimized fullscreen view for a single song  (no scrolling required, but at least a 10 inch screen recommended)
-- switch song languages
+- switch song language if the song is available in multiple languages
-- filter lists of songs and setlists on typing and by tags or key
+- realtime fulltext search for songs and setlists and filter lists by tags, tuning or language
-- transpose song key and save key per setlist
+- transpose song tuning and save custom song tuning per setlist
-- create, edit and delete setlists
 - rearrange songs in setlists with drag and drop
 - viewport optimized presentation view for setlists
-- PDF export for songs, setlists and songsheets
+- export songs, setlists and songsheets as PDF and other formats
-- plain text export for songs, setlists and songsheets
+- keyboard shortcuts for navigation and action buttons
-- setlist export in slack and markdown formatting
-- hotkeys, shortcuts support
-- UI multi language support
-- maintain Youtube links to directly listen to the songs

-### Todo

-SongDrive is still a work in progress.
-There are some things that it currently does not support but are planned:

-- light mode
-- offline version (pwa, service worker)
-- present note slides in setlist presentations
-- tag based song suggestions
+SongDrive is still in development, there are more features to come.
+Check out what's planned in the [public repository on GitHub](https://github.com/devmount/SongDrive/issues?q=is%3Aissue+is%3Aopen+label%3Afeature).

 ### Contributions

 Feedback and contributions are very welcome!
-You can help by reporting bugs, suggesting improvements or directly contribute to the code base or the documentation.
-You'll find a detailed explanation in the [contribution guidelines on GitHub](https://github.com/devmount/SongDrive/blob/main/.github/CONTRIBUTING.md).
+You can help by reporting bugs, suggesting improvements or directly contribute to the code base or this documentation.
+You'll details in the [contribution guidelines on GitHub](https://github.com/devmount/SongDrive/blob/main/.github/CONTRIBUTING.md).

+## Get started

+If you want to use an existing SongDrive installation, you first need register a new user account.
+You can use the *Sign Up* Button and provide a name, email address and a password.
+As soon as an administrator approves your registration and assigns a user role to your account, you can sign in and start using SongDrive according to the privileges of your role.

+### Requirements

+To use SongDrive, the following requirements should be met:

+- Modern browser (SongDrive works best in Firefox, Opera and Chrome)
+- Internet connection when starting SongDrive
+- Device with a screen of at least 10" and FHD resolution (recommended)

+SongDrive is fully responsive and will work on smaller screens too, but some features (like the presentation mode) are especially designed for showing the full song to avoid the need for scrolling while performing the song.

-## Installation
+### Installation

-If you like to deploy SongDrive on your own server, please refer to the installation instructions in the [README.md](https://github.com/devmount/SongDrive/blob/main/README.md).
+If you like to deploy SongDrive on your own server, please refer to the installation instructions in the [README](https://github.com/devmount/SongDrive/blob/main/README.md).

 ## User roles